georgearion/nextjs-starter-template/README.md

 ## Prerequisites

-This repo is ment to serve as a starter template pre-configured with all the stuff needed to create a base setup from which to build your app on top off!
+This [repo](https://github.com/georgearion/nextjs-starter-template) is meant to serve as a starter template pre-configured with all the stuff needed to create a base setup from which to build your app on top off!

 ## Engine Locking